Naimish240/Casino/README.md

 # Casino
-Implementation of a simple casino in python using classes
+Implementation of a simple casino in python using classes for my 12th Grade CS Project